The following terms shall be defined as follows:

 “Statutory Fees” means those normal filing fees charged by the Court to file a law suit and other usual fees charged by the Court in the course of the case;

-“System Administrator” means the Tybera Development Group, Inc. management team that supports the Court Administrator and the registration and support of Authorized Users;
+“System Administrator” means the Tybera Development Group, Inc. personnel that support the Court Administrator and the registration and support of Authorized Users;

-“TnCIS” or “CMS” means the Tennessee Case Information System or Case Management System software, supported by Local Government, owned and controlled by the Tennessee Administrative Office of the Courts, used to manage and record case information specific to Tennessee;
+“TnCIS” means the Tennessee Court Information System or Case Management System software, supported by Local Government, owned and controlled by the Tennessee Administrative Office of the Courts, used to manage and record case information specific to Tennessee;

 “Traditional Filing” is a process by which a Party files a paper document with the Clerk;